cyberark/ansible-security-automation-collection/docs/cyberark_account.md

 ## identified_by
-This property allows for the module to confidently identify the account object needing to be identified.
+This property allows for the module to confidently identify the account object needing to be selected.
 If multiple accounts are returned from the modules initial `Get Accounts` it will use the value(s) set in the `identified_by` parameter to direct which account is selected from the list.

 **EXAMPLE:**
 ```